netdata/netdata/README.md

 ### :moneybag: What is your monetization strategy?

-Netdata generates revenue through subscriptions to advanced features in Netdata Cloud and sales of on-premises and private versions of Netdata Cloud.
+Netdata generates revenue through subscriptions to advanced features of Netdata Cloud and sales of on-premise and private versions of Netdata Cloud.

 <details><summary>Click to see detailed answer ...</summary>
 &nbsp;<br/>&nbsp;<br/>